BarFoo/UmbracoContentFiles/README.md

 `Install-Package UmbracoContentFiles`

 ## Usages
-To allow content editors to save content as actual physical files on the file system, which can then be accessed directly e.g. `mysite.com/robots.txt`
+To allow content editors to save content as physical files on the file system, which can then be accessed directly e.g. `mysite.com/robots.txt`

 ![alt text](https://raw.githubusercontent.com/BarFoo/UmbracoContentFiles/master/docs/screen1.PNG "Screenshot 1")